Image Demoireing in RAW and sRGB Domains: Additional Ablation Study for SCDM

 \section{Additional Ablation Study for SCDM}

-In Table~\ref{table:ablation_SCDM_suppl}, we validate the effectiveness of embedding the demoiréing modules in the skip-connections.
-We conduct this ablation study by comparing the proposed SCDM and the following cases: \begin{itemize} \item[$\bullet$] $A_1$.
-In the Raw branch, DCAB is replaced with GFM, while in the RGB branch, DCAB is replaced with FSM.
-The demoiréing modules embedded in the skip-connections are reserved for both branches. \item[$\bullet$] $A_2$.
-In the Raw branch, DCAB is replaced with GFM, while in the RGB branch, DCAB is replaced with FSM.
-The demoiréing modules embedded in skip-connection are removed for both branches. \item[$\bullet$] $A_3$.
-RRID with the original SCDM design. \end{itemize} From $A_1$, it can be observed that replacing DCAB with GFM and FSM results in a noticeable decline in both PSNR and SSIM.
-A more significant concern arises from the substantial increase in inference time, primarily caused by the block-DCT utilized in FSM.
-This observation underscores the crucial role of DCAB, a pivotal block in SCDM, in encoding and decoding informative features.
-Moreover, even when we eliminate the demoiréing modules on the skip-connections in $A_1$, the inference time remains relatively long for $A_2$.
-This finding emphasizes the effectiveness and efficiency of incorporating demoiréing modules within skip-connections.
+Table~\ref{table:ablation_SCDM_suppl} presents the effectiveness and efficiency of the special design in SCDM, where the demoiréing modules, GFM and FSM, are embedded in the skip-connections of SCDM.
+In this ablation study, we compare the proposed SCDM with the following cases: \begin{itemize} \item[$\bullet$] $A_1$.
+In the RAW branch, DCAB is replaced with GFM, while in the RGB branch, DCAB is replaced with FSM.
+The demoiréing modules embedded in the skip-connections remain unchanged for both branches. \item[$\bullet$] $A_2$.
+In the RAW branch, DCAB is replaced with GFM, while in the RGB branch, DCAB is replaced with FSM.
+The demoiréing modules embedded in skip-connections are removed for both branches. \item[$\bullet$] $A_3$.
+RRID with the original SCDM design. \end{itemize}

+From $A_1$ in Table~\ref{table:ablation_SCDM_suppl}, it can be observed that replacing DCAB with GFM and FSM results in a noticeable decline by 0.77dB in PSNR and 0.011 in SSIM.
+A more significant concern arises from the substantial increase in inference time to 4.589 seconds, primarily caused by the Block DCT utilized in FSM.
+This observation underscores the crucial role of DCAB in encoding and decoding informative features as a pivotal block in SCDM.
+Moreover, even when we remove the demoiréing modules from the skip-connections in $A_1$, the inference time remains relatively long for $A_2$.
+This observation emphasizes the effectiveness and efficiency of incorporating demoiréing modules within skip-connections.